 While hilltribe village visits in the North are currently all the rage, the community on Ko Yo Island in Southern Thailand offer inclusive activities to tourists that demonstrate their incredible nature-oriented history and cultural harmony with its natural resources.
-The local community’s economy revolves around sustainable fishing and the farming of chempedak, a cousin to jackfruit, and organic cotton weaving.
-Visitors have the opportunity to help cultivate the chempedak and see how local women weave coconut leaves into “khro” to protect the fruit from insects, and learn of the prawn-trapping techniques passed down over generations, before retiring to their own personl “khanam,” or floating house situated over the calm waters.
+The local community’s economy revolves around sustainable fishing and the farming of chempedak – a cousin to jackfruit – and organic cotton weaving.
+Visitors have the opportunity to help cultivate the chempedak and see how local women weave coconut leaves into “khro” to protect the fruit from insects.
+You can also learn of the prawn-trapping techniques passed down over generations, before retiring to your own personal “khanam,” or floating house situated over the calm waters.

 Volcanic Iceland Epic Trip